PacificBiosciences/ccs/docs/faq/bioconda-binary.md

 SMRT Link also has this requirement.

 **`FATAL: kernel too old`** Your OS or rather your kernel version is not supported.
-Since CCS v4.2 we also ship a second binary via bioconda `ccs-alt`, which does not bundle a newer `glibc`.
+Since _ccs_ v4.2 we also ship a second binary via bioconda `ccs-alt`, which does not bundle a newer `glibc`.
 Please use this alternative binary.

-For CCS v5.0, we offer two binaries in bioconda:
+For _ccs_, we offer two binaries in bioconda:

  * `ccs`, statically links `glibc` v2.32 and `mimalloc` v1.3.0.
  * `ccs-alt`, was build by dynamically linking `glibc` v2.12, but statically links `mimalloc` v1.3.0.